Monster Beverage Corporation (MNST) Shares Up Despite Recent Market Volatility

 Truist gave a rating of “Buy” to MNST, setting the target price at $120 in the report published on March 01st of the current year.

-Volatility was left at 1.79%, however, over the last 30 days, the volatility rate increased by 2.05%, as shares sank -2.48% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.37% lower at present.
+Volatility was left at 1.84%, however, over the last 30 days, the volatility rate increased by 2.26%, as shares sank -1.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.81% upper at present.

 Insider Trading